Muhammad5Ali/GS_Web_App/README.md

 * Keep UI components small and covered by unit tests where practical.
 * Add migrations and seed scripts if the backend expects new fields.
 * **Never commit** production secret keys or `.env` files.

 ---

-## Releases & Downloads

-* Publish app releases (web & mobile) to the GitHub Releases section and include signed APKs and instructions for installation/testing.
-* Add checksums (sha256) to each release asset for integrity verification.

----